zold-io/blog.zold.io/_posts/2018/08/2018-08-14-hosting-bonuses.md

 If it doesn't pay, feel free to [submit an issue](https://github.com/zold-io/wts.zold.io/issues) to GitHub.

+All payments are sent from the wallet [17737fee5b825835](http://b1.zold.io/wallet/17737fee5b825835.txt) (click the link to see the most recent payments sent).

 <hr/>

 We will update this article, if something changes.